rozum-robotics/pulse-api/README.md

 #### Exception handling
 For information about errors, see the [API reference](https://rozum.com/tpl/pdf/ARM/PULSE%20ROBOT_API%20REFERENCE%20GUIDE_v.6.pdf).
-The client wraps errors from robot into `PulseApiException`.
+The client wraps errors from the robot into `PulseApiException`.

 Available methods:
 * `recover` - the function recovers the arm after an emergency, setting its motion status to IDLE.
-Recovery is possible only after an emergency that is not fatal — corresponding to the ERROR status.
+Recovery is possible only after an emergency that is not fatal (corresponds to the ERROR status).

 For example, we can trigger an API exception by sending `pose` into `set_position` method.